Using TensorBoard in Instances

 Introduction

-TensorBoard provides the visualisation and tooling needed for machine learning experimentation:
+TensorBoard provides the visualization and tooling needed for machine learning experimentation:

-- Tracking and visualising metrics such as loss and accuracy
+- Tracking and visualizing metrics such as loss and accuracy

-- visualising the model graph (ops and layers)
+- visualizing the model graph (ops and layers)

 - Viewing histograms of weights, biases, or other tensors as they change over time